bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 A request for the same timerange of either `Flow` will result in the same picture or sequence of pictures when decoded.
 By extension, content can be referenced independent of its encoding by using the `Source IDs` directly, allowing clips and assembly edits to be described in purely editorial terms.

-The TAMS content model provides a `collection` mechanism for grouping several mono-essence `Flow` entities together under a multi-essence `Flow ID`.
+The TAMS content model provides a `collection` mechanism for grouping several mono-essence `Flow` entities together under a multi-essence `Flow` (Multi-Flow).
-Mono-essence `Flows` can be referenced by any number of multi-essence `Flow collections`.
+Mono-essence `Flows` can be referenced by any number of Multi-Flows via their `flow_collection` attribute.
-Counterpart `Source collections` also exist and are created by TAMS services automatically based on their Flow equivalents.
+Counterpart `source_collection` attribute also exist against `Sources` and are created by TAMS services automatically based on their Flow equivalents.

 It is considered best practice to deal with media as Sources wherever possible, particularly when presenting that media to human users.
 Systems are often better placed to decide which technical representation (i.e. Flow) is most appropriate for their use than other systems or human users.